-Critical Accounting Policies and Estimates
+Material Accounting Policies and Estimates

-The preparation of the consolidated financial statements in conformity with IFRS requires the use of judgments and/or estimates that affect the amounts reported and disclosed in the consolidated financial statements and related notes.
-These judgments and estimates are based on management's best knowledge of the relevant facts and circumstances, having regard to previous experience, but actual results may differ materially from the amounts included in the consolidated financial statements.
+The preparation of the Consolidated Financial Statements in conformity with IFRS Accounting Standards requires the use of judgments and/or estimates that affect the amounts reported and disclosed in the Consolidated Financial Statements and related notes.
+These judgments and estimates are based on management's best knowledge of the relevant facts and circumstances, having regard to previous experience, but actual results may differ materially from the amounts included in the Consolidated Financial Statements.

-Refer to the interim condensed consolidated financial statements for the three and nine months ended September 30, 2024 and 2023 for the significant estimates and judgments made by management in applying the Company's accounting policies and the key sources of estimation uncertainty.
+Refer to Note 3 within the Consolidated Financial Statements for the Company's material accounting policies, significant estimates, and judgments made by management in applying the Company's accounting policies and the key sources of estimation uncertainty.